Edward Coke Crow: Legacy

 Neil Hardesty McAllister had two children Michael Reed McAllister, born Dec 1969 and Douglas Neil McAllister born Nov.
-1972 and passed away on January 20, 2023.
+1972 who died on January 20, 2023.
 Michael McAllister, growing up in Virginia with Neil's ex-wife Diana "Cox" McAllister, now remarried in Virginia.
 Michael is in the banking industry, having roles ranging from CFO to CEO of multiple public banking institutions, Virginia Community Bank (OTCMKTS:FVCB), Virginia Company Bank (NASDQ:EVBS) as well as previously working for GMAC and McAllister Cadillac, Inc. before its sale.
 Michael R McAllister is Married to his high school sweetheart Ellen "Lane" McAllister, and lives in Virginia with their two children Reed McAllister and John McAllister.

 Douglas McAllister is CEO of a global automotive financial technology company partnered since 2013 with Fidelity National Information Systems (NYSE: FIS), which is headquartered in Jacksonville, FL.
-Douglas still spends much of his time in Newport Beach, CA. Douglas N McAllister never married and has no children.
+Douglas still spends much of his time in Newport Beach, CA. Douglas N. McAllister married Erina Yamamoto and had no children.
+On May 27, 2020, Erina Yamamoto filed a divorce for separation case against Douglas Neil McAllister in the jurisdiction of Denton County, TX.

 Neil's younger brother, Reed Edward Mcallister then went on to marry Ruthann Rounds on May 17, 1975, in Los Angeles, California.
 Reed and Ruthann Mcallister then went on to have 2 children, Chrystina Ann Mcallister born January 29, 1978, and Mathew Reed Mcallister born August 17, 1980.